Mostaqem/mostaqem_desktop/README.md

 - [Unsplash](https://unsplash.com/developers) | API for generating random image for the fullscreen mode

 ## License:
-- This project is licensed under the [GNU-V3](LICENSE) © Mazen Omar - see the LICENSE.md file for details
+- This project is licensed under the [Mostaqem Custom License (MCL)](LICENSE) © Mazen Omar - see the LICENSE.md file for details

 ## Acknowledgments
 - Inspired by [Spotify](https://open.spotify.com/)